jblasberg/Econ1970_Blasberg/README.md

 # Econ1970_Blasberg
-Brown thesis data and code

-Data in Data branch
-Code in Code branch
+This is the code branch